dmarks2/liferay-plugin-intellij/documentation/osgi_components.md

 ------------------------------------

 This plugin adds basic code completions for the ```@Component``` annotations, so that known properties for Portlets and many other
 Liferay components are provided.
-For several properties a quick documentation is provided (Ctrl-Q), so that you can look up the meaning of those properties.
+For several properties quick documentation is provided (Ctrl-Q), so that you can look up the meaning of those properties.

 ![Component annotation](component.png "Component annotation")